Turton, Lancashire: Governance

-Until the 19th century Turton was a township in the ancient ecclesiastical parish of Bolton le Moors in the Salford hundred of Lancashire.
+Until the 19th century Turton was a township and chapelry in the ancient ecclesiastical parish of Bolton le Moors in the Salford hundred of Lancashire.

 In 1837 Turton joined with other townships in the area to form the Bolton Poor Law Union and took joint responsibility for the administration and funding of the Poor Law in that area.
 There was a workhouse at Goose Cote Farm in Turton.
 In 1873 a Local board of health was established for the Turton township area.

 In 1866 the township became a civil parish.
-In 1894 the civil parish became Turton Urban District, and the urban district was greatly enlarged in 1898 by the addition of several more parishes.
-The urban district was abolished in 1974, and its former area was divided between two local authorities.
-North Turton is part of the Borough of Blackburn with Darwen, and South Turton is part of the Metropolitan Borough of Bolton.
+In 1894 Turton became part of Turton Urban District, and the urban district was greatly enlarged in 1898 by the addition of several more parishes.
+The parish urban district were abolished on 1 April 1974, and its former area was divided between two districts.
+North Turton is part of the borough of Blackburn with Darwen, and South Turton is part of the metropolitan borough of Bolton.